 A queue is a temporary repository for messages awaiting processing.
 SQS offers two types of queues:

-• Standard Queues: Offer unlimited throughput, at-least-once delivery, and best-effort message ordering.
+- Standard Queues: Provide unlimited throughput, at-least-once delivery, and best-effort message ordering.

 b) Messages

-A message is the unit of data sent to the queue.
-It can contain up to 256 KiB of data in plain text or JSON.
-Messages remain in the queue until they are consumed or expire.
-We can check message limits at the following link https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/quotas-messages.html:
+A message is the unit of data sent to the queue (in other words, what is sent).
+Messages can contain up to 256 KiB of plain text or JSON data.
+Messages remain in the queue until consumed or expired.
+For message limits, refer to Message Quotas.

 c) Consumers

 Consumers are applications or services that receive and process messages from the queue.
-They can run on any platform and language that supports calls to the SQS API.
+They can run on any platform or in any language that supports SQS API calls.

 d) Message Visibility

-The Visibility Timeout is the period after a consumer receives a message during which that message remains invisible to other consumers.
+Visibility Timeout is the period after a consumer retrieves a message during which that message remains invisible to other consumers.
 If processing fails, the message becomes visible again after this period.
+This mechanism adds resilience, as longer retry intervals may be beneficial in some situations.

 Getting Started with Amazon SQS